jimmoffitt/SnowBotDev/README.md

+# Note: this repository has been ported to [https://github.com/twitterdev/SnowBotDev](https://github.com/twitterdev/SnowBotDev)

 # @SnowBotDev
 Current home of the @SnowBotDev bot, a demo illustrating the Twitter Account Activity and Direct Message APIs.
 This SnowBot is written in Ruby, uses the Sinatra web app framework, and is deployed on Heroku.